Tejas-H01/javaCode/Array/README.md

 - Calculating the sum of array elements
 - Working with 2D arrays and jagged arrays

-Each program focuses on a specific operation to build clear understanding of how arrays work in Java.
+Each program focuses on a specific operation to build a clear understanding of how arrays work in Java.

 ---